-Speech Difficulties and Sound Therapy
+Speech Problems and Sound Therapy

 Speech develops at different speeds; there is a range which is considered normal development.
 By 2 to 3 years of age, a child should be able to string two or three words together to talk about and ask for things.

 Hearing our own voice is a source of constant feedback while we are speaking.
-If there is any confusion in the sequence of received sounds, the output of speech
+If there is any confusion in the sequence of received sounds, the output of speech will likewise be confused.

 Ths can result in: